01 December 2013

 The mentor at work who coaches for free.

-Life’s constants aren’t permanent. they’re privileges.
+Life’s constants aren’t permanent.

-So while they’re still here, don’t just pass by.
+So while they’re still here,

-Pause.
 See them.

-Acknowledge the miracle of still showing up.
+the miracle of still showing up.

-March 1, 2013
+01 March 2013

-You see them every day,
+We see them every day,

-but you don’t really know their names.
+but we don’t really know their names.

 The woman selling siomai by the station.